Cassiopeia19/jennifer-purcell/README.md

-This portfolio website was created using ReactJS.
+This portfolio website was created using React.